bem22/CV/cv.md

  - Arranged deadline extensions for Software Engineering course where needed
 * GitHub ["Campus Expert"](https://github.com/campus-experts) since October 2017
  - Represented my school in a hackathon where GitHub was sponsoring
- - Offered GitHub crash courses to first year students
+ - Offered GitHub crash courses to first-year students
  - Met with other developers and discussed about potential features of GitHub

 <!--Leadership-->
 #### Leadership
-* Software Engineering project leader 2017-2018 with 1st class awarded grade
+* Software Engineering project leader 2017-2018 with 1st awarded
 * Professional Computing group presentation leader 2017-2018, showcasing Internet [Censorship](https://docs.google.com/presentation/d/1G9AnpxJD_0iL3ISDxj3EJGa80AkJNM933q1JZQ2uzjU/edit?usp=sharing)
 * University Business Challenge 2017, #1 team in the preliminary stage, where a team of 5 leads a simulated company and the goal is to obtain the best profit after 8 trading periods